New & Used Jeep Renegade: In Depth

 2015 Jeep RenegadeEnlarge Photo

 GET A FREE PRICE QUOTE

-The Jeep Renegade is an all-new compact utility vehicle for the 2015 model year.
-Combining Fiat's expertise with small, fuel-efficient vehicles into Jeep's notoriety for ruggedness and iconic styling, the model lands in an increasingly crowded market of small and carlike yet tall and often boxy vehicles, such as the Kia Soul, Subaru XV Crosstrek, MINI Cooper Clubman, and the Nissan Juke—and even the existing Jeep Patriot (which, Jeep maintains, the Renegade won't directly replace).
+The Jeep Renegade is an all-new compact utility vehicle, making its debut for the 2015 model year.
+Combining Fiat's expertise with small, fuel-efficient cars into Jeep's notoriety for ruggedness and iconic styling, the model lands in an increasingly crowded market of utility vehicles that are small and carlike yet tall and often boxy—such as the Kia Soul, Subaru XV Crosstrek, MINI Cooper Clubman, and the Nissan Juke—and even the existing Jeep Patriot (which, Jeep maintains, the Renegade won't directly replace).
 But with true off-road capability offered, it'll have an ability set that's wider than that of those other models.

 See our review pages on the 2015 Jeep Renegade for an in-depth preview of this upcoming vehicle, as well as photos, specs, and more.

 The Renegade throws out both the very creased, angular look of products like the Patriot and Liberty, as well as the somewhat softer look of the Compass, Grand Cherokee, and new Cherokee, and instead strikes a new look that is chunky and rugged-looking, yet sophisticated and just a little playful.
 With its upright slotted grille and somewhat upright windshield, the Renegade nods to Jeep tradition; yet in its curved rear flanks, and a beltline that swoops down at the middle, the Renegade eschews flat sheetmetal.
 Furthermore, an 'X' that repeats on the headlights, taillights, and even roof on some versions, adds up to another interesting styling cue.